iPad 6 Wi-Fi Left Antenna Replacement

 Step 33

-- Unscrew those three 1.4 mm Phillips #000 screws holding the display cable bracket in place.
-You've got this!
+- Unscrew the three 1.4 mm Phillips #000 screws holding the display cable bracket in place.
+A little twist here and there, and you're one step closer to unlocking your device's secrets!

 Step 34